umutevren/taskmanager/README.md

 ## Features

 - Add tasks with title, description, priority level, and due date
+- Assign categories/tags to tasks for better organization
-- View all tasks or filter by priority
+- View all tasks or filter by priority or category
 - Mark tasks as completed
 - Delete tasks
-- Search for tasks
+- Search tasks (searches in title, description, and categories)
 - Persistent storage using JSON
 - Color-coded terminal output